-This course provides an overview of Paul's most important letter, covering such inquiries as authorship, date, purpose, circumstances for writing the letter, and the major themes of Pauline thought.
-The theology of the letter and its application to men and women living in the twenty-first century are emphasized.
+This course provides an overview of Paul's most important letter, studying authorship, date, purpose, circumstances for writing the letter, and the major themes of Pauline thought.
+The theology of the letter and its application to people living in the twenty-first century are emphasized.

-Requirements this course will fulfill:Bible, Biblical Language, New Testament.
+Requirements this course will fulfill: Bible, Biblical Language, New Testament

-Romans: An Expositional Analysis, Graduate Study Guide by French L. Arrington; Romans: An Expositional Analysis Readings and Resource Materials; The Greatest Letter Ever Written: A Study of Romans by French L. Arrington; The Epistle to the Romans by C. K. Barrett; Romans: A Shorter Commentary by C.E.B Cranfield; Commentary on Romans by Ernst Käsemann.
+Romans: An Expositional Analysis, Graduate Study Guide by French L. Arrington; Romans: An Expositional Analysis Readings and Resource Materials; The Greatest Letter Ever Written: A Study of Romans by French L. Arrington; The Epistle to the Romans by C. K. Barrett; Romans: A Shorter Commentary by C.E.B Cranfield; Commentary on Romans by Ernst Käsemann

-BNT 6513 1 Corinthians: An Expositional Analysis
+BNT 6513 1 Corinthians: An Expositional Analysis (3 credits)

-This course gives the advanced student an opportunity to explore and study one of the most exciting letters that Paul wrote.
-The course requires a careful expository and theological examination of this letter, and the student is required to become acquainted with such inquiries as Roman Corinth, the literary world of Paul, socio-rhetorical resources of 1 Corinthians, social life of Paul's converts, the date, purpose, and circumstances for writing the letter, and the technical vocabulary and rhetorical intent of Paul's arguments.
-The successful completion of the course depends on a solid knowledge of the theology of 1 Corinthians and its major themes and their application to the church and humankind in the twentyfirst century.
+This course gives advanced students an opportunity to explore one of the most exciting letters that Paul wrote, requiring a careful expository and theological examination.

+Students will become acquainted with inquiries like Roman Corinth, the literary world of Paul, socio-rhetorical resources of 1 Corinthians, the social life of Paul's converts, the date, purpose, and circumstances for writing the letter, and the technical vocabulary and rhetorical intent of Paul's arguments.
+Completion of the course depends on a solid knowledge of the theology of 1 Corinthians and its major themes and their application to the church and humankind in the twenty-first century.

-Requirements this course will fulfill:Bible, Biblical Language, New Testament.
+Requirements this course will fulfill: Bible, Biblical Language, New Testament

 1 Corinthians: An Expositional Analysis, Graduate Study Guide by French L. Arrington; 1 Corinthians: An Expositional Analysis Readings and Resource Materials; Conflict & Community: A Socio-Rhetorical Commentary on 1 and 2 Corinthians by Ben Witherington III; The First Epistle to the Corinthians by C.K.
-Barrett; and The First Epistle to the Corinthians by Gorden D. Fee; and The Holy Bible.
+Barrett; and The First Epistle to the Corinthians by Gordon D. Fee; and The Holy Bible